Deeply Rooted

 I guess by fourth grade I was learning how to work the system.
 My grades were good enough but more importantly, I was pleasing.
 I was doing what I was told.
 I was speaking up – though quietly.
 I think fourth grade may have been my academic and good behavior peak.

 I entered 5th grade in 1972.
-Our classroom was in a “pod” with moveable walls.
+Our classroom was in a “pod” with movable walls.
 We had “learning contracts” which allowed us to complete our own weekly lesson plan and we did a lot of “alternative thinking”.
 That was the year I fell madly in love with my teacher, Mrs. Molloy.
 Just writing out her name makes me sigh with longing.
 There was something about her that I wanted to wrap myself up in.
 I would have lived the rest of my life in her classroom if given the chance.
 She was magic.

 Luckily, 1973 and 6th grade brought me back to Mrs. Molloy for language arts and social studies, the two classes where I really shined.
 I survived the rest of the day just so I could sit in her room and watch her at the chalkboard.
 And that leads me to my last grade school report card.
 The one that brought me to tears.